 There are two settings available for browser emulation:

 - Browser Cache

-1. User-Agent Selection: This setting is used either to create custom user agent string or to use default user agent string.
-As mentioned above the user agent string has 4 options, no matters whether it is custom or default.
-Choose the appropriate option as per your requirement.
-If you want to create custom user string then you need to choose the value from the drop-down list for Browser Type, Browser Version, Platform (Operating System) and Language.
+1. User-Agent Selection: This setting is used either to create a custom user agent string or to use a default user agent string.
+As mentioned above the user agent string has 4 options, no matter whether it is custom or default.
+Choose the appropriate option as per your requirements.
+If you want to create a custom user string then you need to choose the value from the drop-down list for Browser Type, Browser Version, Platform (Operating System) and Language.
 The user agent string will be created automatically based on the inputs selected by you.

 a.
 Custom User-Agent String: